 So, novelty and repetition build the connections – the synapses.
 Then comes myelination – as the brain matures, a dense fatty myelin sheath develops that insulates the nerve fibers.
 This helps the brain process information so much more quickly and act much more quickly.
 Myelin develops when we sleep – we need that period without new input to process all that we have seen.
 So, your baby’s learning depends on these things: novelty, repetition, down-time for rest or sleep, and feeling safe.

 Some new parents miss this message – they only know that babies need novelty – lots of stimulation – to develop their brains.
 The challenge with newborns is that they are very easily overstimulated.
 Whenever we are exposed to something new, we have to put a lot of attention and energy into understanding it.
-Over time, as we’re exposed to it enough, we master an understanding of it, so it doesn’t take as much energy from us… we filter out so much stimuli every day – I wrote this piece sitting in a Starbucks, where I’m able to totally focus on my work.
+Over time, as we’re exposed to it enough, we master an understanding of it, so it doesn’t take as much energy from us… we filter out so much stimuli every day – I wrote this piece sitting in a Starbucks, where I’m able to totally focus on my work and ignore all the random noise.
 But, when I pay attention, I realize how much I’m filtering out – movement of people in and out the door, conversations around me, the smells of coffee and food, the sounds of the espresso machines, the music, the cars passing in the parking lot and more.
 A newborn sitting next to me would be overloaded by all that, and not able to filter any of it out.
 And when they get overstimulated, the only way to let go of that tension is to cry and cry.

 So, how do we know if a baby is overstimulated?
 First, we watch for the mild disengagement cues that I mentioned above.
 An engaged baby has a relaxed body, calm rhythmic breathing, and bright eyes.
 If the baby starts squirming, speeds up their breathing a bit, starts to turn away from you or if their eyes get glassy and they look “spaced out”, those are signs that they need a break.
 Go to a quieter place, or interact less (it’s fine to hold them, but don’t coo at them and ask for their attention).
 Don’t move as much, or if they’re moving, make it the same rhythmic, repetitive movement over and over again.
 Be a boring parent – predictable, reliable, nothing new to process.